locustio/locust/docs/tasksets.rst

         def last_task(self):
             self.client.get("/4")

-Note that you dont need SequentialTaskSets to just do some requests in order.
+Note that you don't need SequentialTaskSets to just do some requests in order.
 It is often easier to just do a whole user flow in a single task.